 3.4.6.30 Financial assessment for SpNP

-Note: SpNP was closed to new claimants, with no new claims possible after 30 June 1995 (Wife) or 20 September 2000 (for other special needs pensions).
-Information about SpNP claims is retained under this topic for historical purposes.
+Note: SpNP is closed to new claimants, with no new grants possible after 20 September 2000.
+Information about financial assessment for SpNP claims is retained under this topic for historical purposes.
 Current SpNP recipients remain eligible to receive this payment until they are disqualified from receiving it.
+All current recipients are receiving SpNP DSP.

 Summary